VIC.GOV.AU | Policy and Advisory Library

 • have attempted to contact the parent in question by telephone to advise of the situation and confirm their awareness of the seriousness of the issue.

-If the student is an international student, the principal should consult with the International Education Division to confirm the visa status for the child and act in accordance with the school attendance enforcement provisions and sanctions under the Education and Services for Overseas Students (ESOS) Framework.
+If the student is an international student, the principal can consult with the International Education Division to confirm the visa status for the child and act in accordance with the school attendance enforcement provisions and sanctions under the Education and Services for Overseas Students (ESOS) Framework.

 For more information, refer to:

-Principals should be certain they have evidence to demonstrate the parent has not been meeting their responsibilities under the Act.
+Principals must be certain they have evidence to demonstrate the parent has not been meeting their responsibilities under the Act.
 This will be necessary in the event the School Attendance Notice leads to an Infringement Notice being sent to the parent and the parent wishes to appeal the decision or elect to have the matter heard in court.

 If a School Attendance Officer is notified that a parent appears to be failing in their duty to ensure their child attends school at all times the school is open for the child's instruction, the School Attendance Officer will follow the steps outlined in Procedure for a School Attendance Officer — School Attendance Notices in the next chapter.